Footloose: Soundtrack

 The soundtrack was released in cassette, 8-track tape, vinyl, reel-to-reel and CD format.
 The 1984 open reel release was among the last commercial releases on the format.
 The soundtrack was also re-released on CD for the 15th anniversary of the film in 1999.
 The re-release included four new songs: "Bang Your Head (Metal Health)" by Quiet Riot, "Hurts So Good" by John Mellencamp, "Waiting for a Girl Like You" by Foreigner, and the extended 12" remix of "Dancing in the Sheets".

 The album includes "Footloose" and "I'm Free (Heaven Helps the Man)", both by Kenny Loggins, "Holding Out for a Hero" by Bonnie Tyler (co-written and produced by Jim Steinman), "Girl Gets Around" by Sammy Hagar, "Never" by Australian rock band Moving Pictures, "Let's Hear It for the Boy" by Deniece Williams, "Somebody's Eyes" by Karla Bonoff, "Dancing In The Sheets" by Shalamar, and the romantic theme "Almost Paradise" by Mike Reno from Loverboy and Ann Wilson of Heart (co-written by Eric Carmen).
-The soundtrack went on to sell over 9 million copies in the USA.
+The soundtrack went on to sell over 10 million copies in the USA.
 All songs in the initial release were co-written by Pitchford based on various songwriting styles: for "Holding Out for a Hero", he listened to various songs written by Steinman such as his work with Meat Loaf and then wrote the first two lines ("Where have all the good men gone/And where are all the gods?/Where's the streetwise Hercules/To fight the rising odds?") in this manner to spark Steinman's creativity.

 "Footloose" and "Let's Hear It for the Boy" both topped the Billboard Hot 100 and received 1984 Academy Award nominations for Best Music (Original Song).
 "Footloose" also received a 1985 Golden Globe Award nomination for Best Original Song – Motion Picture.

 Composer Miles Goodman adapted and orchestrated the film's score.

 The music from the soundtrack was released prior to the film's premiere.
 The filmmakers felt that songs produced a stronger emotional response from people already familiar with them, which heightened the experience of watching the movie.
 The music video for "Footloose" had scenes from the movie, rather than footage of Loggins.

+According to Bacon, whenever he attends at weddings, the DJs would play "Footloose" and people would start clapping for him like "a trained monkey".
+He would request DJs to not play the song so he would not look like one.